Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/ticks-and-update-rates.md

 ---
-id: network-latency-management
+id: ticks-and-update-rates
-title: Network Latency Management
+title: Ticks and update rates
 ---

 Every player is affected by a certain amount of latency, which is the result of the distance to the server or host, the number of hops a packet has to make, and the server's tick rate and update rate.